NadidLinchestein/NadidLinchestein/README.md

 # Hi there 👋
 ### I'm Nadid.
-A Computer Scientist focused on building Software and AI Solutions.
+A Computer Scientist who's Software Engineering The Future of Humanity.

 - 🔭 I’m currently working on a Hedge Fund Investment Platform
 - 🌱 I’m currently learning Go & Rust